oracle-quickstart/oci-weblogic-migration/README.md

 7. Archive WebLogic Domain
    Archives **Oracle Home, JDK Home, Domain Home, and any custom directories**.
-   Custom directories refer to any **file system paths referenced by the WebLogic domain configuration** that are **outside of the standard three categories** (Domain Home, Middleware Home, and Java Home).
-   Example:
-    - External trust stores or keystores located outside the Domain or Middleware directories

    **Archive Naming Convention**
    ```bash
    <machine>-<domain>-domain_home.tar.gz